-We are registered to accept Government Funding and offer these hours for two year olds and three & four year olds subject to availability.
+We are registered to accept Government Funding and offer free hours for two/three to five year olds subject to availability.
 These places will be allocated on a first come, first served basis and can be booked a term in advance.
-Please note admissions for the funded nursery education begin the term following your child's second/third birthday (dependent on eligibility).
+Please note admissions for the free nursery education begin the term following your child's second/third birthday (dependent on eligibility).